HuidaeCho/canopy/DOCS.md

 ## CanoPy Functions

-All functions designed for preproccessing NAIP imagery and for postprocessing trained/classified canopy tiles are contained within `canopy.py`.
+All functions designed for preproccessing NAIP imagery and for postprocessing trained/classified canopy tiles  in addition to utility functions are contained within `canopy.py`.

 **`physregs_layer` and `naipqq_layer` must be added to open ArcMap or ArcGIS Pro dataframe for function to run.**